weecology/updating-data/content/githubactions/configrepo/_index.md

 pre = "<b>2. </b>"
 +++

-1. Open R.
+1. Open the repo in RStudio by clicking the *.Rproj* file that has the name of your new repository.
-1. If you haven't already, install the `usethis` R package.
+1. If you haven't already, install the *usethis* R package.
 1. Run `usethis::use_github_actions()`.
-This should create a directory called `.github/` as well as a `.Rbuildignore` file.
+This should create a directory called *.github/* as well as a *.Rbuildignore* file.
-1. Use the attached `DESCRIPTION` file.
-Ensure there is a "cre"
+1. Open the *DESCRIPTION* file.
+Under *Authors@R* replace Cosme Fulantino's name with yours.
+Feel free to add an email as well as an ORCID if you like.
 1. In the root directory of the repository open the *config.yml* file
 2. Change the repo name to that for your project.
 This should be the GitHub user or organization name followed by the repository name.
 You can get this by